react-native-webrtc/react-native-webrtc/Documentation/BasicUsage.md

 ## Get Available Media Devices

-As weird as it can be, some devices might not have more than 1 camera.
+Some devices might not have more than 1 camera.
 The following will allow you to know how many cameras the device has.
-You can ofcourse use `enumerateDevices` to list other media device information.
+You can ofcourse use `enumerateDevices` to list other media device information too.

 ```javascript
 let cameraCount = 0;